reza55n/ExcelLockConditionalRange/README.md

 1. Open `ExcelLockConditionalRange.bas` file, copy script and paste it into intended worksheet's VBA code

 2. (Optional) Change range and other settings in pasted script's first lines
-   (Range must be entered absolute, similar to the formula entered in Rules Manager window.)
+   (Range must be entered absolute, similar to the formula entered in Rules Manager window.
+Some examples in the script.)

 3. Run `Conditional_ToggleLock()`